MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ## Customer onboarding

 To enable data extraction for a customer, your application must call the Partner Key API to provide the Azure Active Directory tenant ID of your customer and the **public key** of a unique [RSA-2048](https://en.wikipedia.org/wiki/RSA_numbers) key pair that you have generated for this customer.
-Your application can securely generate and store RSA-2048 certificates (containing such a key pair) using [Azure KeyVault](https://docs.microsoft.com/azure/key-vault/), or you may use a custom solution.
+Your application can securely generate and store RSA-2048 certificates (containing such a key pair) using [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/), or you may use a custom solution.

+>[!Important]
-**Do not reuse certificates for multiple customers.** The Partner Key API will reject duplicate keys as a security risk.
+>Do not reuse certificates for multiple customers.
+The Partner Key API will reject duplicate keys as a security risk.

 The public key is used to encrypt the **decryption keys** described in the following section.
 This ensures that Microsoft can safely store your decryption keys as only your application can decrypt the keys by using the private key that only you have access to.